brian-j-smith/Mamba.jl/doc/mcmc/dependent.rst

 		* ``d`` : number of dimensions for array nodes.
 		* ``expr`` : a quoted expression or code-block defining the body of the function stored in the ``eval`` field.
-		* ``monitor`` : a scalar indicating whether all elements are monitored, or a vector of element-wise indicators.
+		* ``monitor`` : a boolean indicating whether all elements are monitored, or a vector of element-wise indices of elements to monitor.

 	**Value**